williaz/TechRefresher/Spring5_Demo.md

 ```
 - @ControllerAdvice: global level

+-  To apply validation in Spring MVC, you need to
+  - Declare validation rules on the class that is to be validated: @NotNull and @Size in DTO
+  - Specify that validation should be performed in the controller methods that
+require validation: @Valid and @Error on argument
+    - If there are any validation errors, the details of those errors will be captured in an object Errors
+  - Modify the form views to display validation errors.

 - Data validation JSR-303
  - @Null, @NotNUll, @AssertTrue, @AssertFalse, @Min, @Max
  - @DecimalMin, @DecimalMax, @Negative, @NegativeOrZero, @Positive, @PositiveOrZero